andrewheiss/ath-pelican/content/pages/articles/heiss-2012.md

+---
-Title: The Failed Management of a Dying Regime: Hosni Mubarak, Egypt's National Democratic Party, and the January 25 Revolution
+Title: "The Failed Management of a Dying Regime: Hosni Mubarak, Egypt's National Democratic Party, and the January 25 Revolution"
 Date: 2012-04-01
 Category: Article
 Slug: research/articles/heiss-2012